 "Initially, I was excited because of the positive effect it had on my son and the other identified students.
 Just like the peers who were initially motivated by the stickers and treasure box toys, I was reinforced by the direct impact it had on my life.
 Like the peers, my motivation evolved as well.
 Soon I saw the positive effect the program was having on the collaborators and their families.
 Collaborators were developing a wide range of important skills for their future like initiative, communication, leadership, empathy, creativity, assertiveness, problem solving skills, critical thinking and the ability to create genuine relationships.
 I realized I had to commit the time and effort to integrate the program into our school community and eventually conduct research so its countless benefits could reach all people, schools, and communities."

-The Peer Collaboration program is designed to assist students who have needs within their classroom environment.
+The Peer Collaboration program is designed to assist students who have needs (academic, social, emotional) within their classroom environment.
 The program pairs a peer with a student(s) who is (are)struggling with a particular course, has trouble staying focused, has difficulty building relationships with classmates, or any other obstacle a student may face on a daily basis.
 Placing peers into classrooms with students who are struggling allows collaborating peers to build their empathy and leadership skills.
+Natural friendships are a wonderful bi-product of this.
+Students have the opportunity to get to know each other and build strong bonds and friendships.

 Ron DeMuesy, BCBA